nekrutnikolai/mysite/content/cv.md

 **Basic understanding of electronic circuitry and components**

 * Soldering
-* Utilisation of electronic tools (e.g. Multimeter)
+* Utilization of electronic tools (e.g. multimeter)
-* Utilisation of construction tools (e.g. Table saw, Drill, Band saw, Dremel, Router)
+* Usage of construction tools (e.g. table saw, drill, band saw, Dremel, router)
-* Utilisation and cleaning/repairing FDM & SLA 3D printers, and CNC machines
+* Use and cleaning/repairing of FDM & SLA 3D printers, and CNC machines

 ### Other Skills